Breaking The Ice: Video Segmentation for Close-Range Ice-Covered Waters: Acknowledgments

 \section{Acknowledgments}

-We would like to extend our gratitude to the National Research Council Canada for their support and contributions to the development of the present work.
+This work is partially supported by the National Research Council (Ocean Supercluster Support Program) and National Research Council/University of Waterloo Collaboration Centre (NUCC).
+We would like to extend our gratitude to Matthew Garvin and Robert Gash from the National Research Council Canada.
+Their collaborative efforts in collecting and sharing the Amundsen data, along with their expertise and ongoing support were invaluable to the development of the present work.
 We would also like to thank Richard Duan and JD Zhu for their respective contributions to this project.